haft Documentation

 Anyone who makes decisions with real consequences — and needs those decisions to be traceable, challengeable, and aware of their own expiry date.
 Software architects, engineering managers, systems engineers, tech leads.
 The problems aren't limited to code: technology selection, infrastructure strategy, process design, organizational trade-offs, vendor evaluation, migration planning.

-The current interface is developer-focused (MCP server for AI coding tools), but the underlying methodology is domain-agnostic. quint-code aims to implement as much as possible of FPF (First Principles Framework) by Anatoly Levenchuk — a formal approach to structured reasoning that works wherever decisions need evidence, comparison, and lifecycle management.
-No prior knowledge of FPF is required; quint-code implements the practical parts and stays out of your way.
+The current interface is developer-focused (MCP server for AI coding tools), but the underlying methodology is domain-agnostic. haft aims to implement as much as possible of FPF (First Principles Framework) by Anatoly Levenchuk — a formal approach to structured reasoning that works wherever decisions need evidence, comparison, and lifecycle management.
+No prior knowledge of FPF is required; haft implements the practical parts and stays out of your way.

 Supported tools